 Any kind of towel will work, but microfiber towels are lightweight and compact, making them easy to roll up into your swim tote.
 They’re super-absorbent but dry so quickly that they’re less prone than cotton towels to become stale if you accidentally leave it in your bag for a few days.
 Swim mom tip: monogram your kids name or initials on it so you can always tell which is yours if a classmate has the same towel.

 If your kid takes lessons in the evening, taking a shower at the pool is a quick and easy way to get them ready for bed.
-Have them jump in the shower with their suit on to give it a quick rinse in clean water before you put it in your bag.
-If they need help in the shower, make sure you’re wearing flip flops or rain boots.
-Pack travel size bottles of shampoo, conditioner, and a wet brush for long or curly hair.
+Have them jump in the shower with their suit on to give it a quick rinse in clean water before removing it.
+Then, lather them up with a combination after-swim product like Burrows Best Tropicals.
+If your swimmer is young enough to need help in the shower, make sure you’re wearing flip flops or rain boots!

 In my head, there’s an elusive magical bag for every activity that is lightweight, has pockets in the right places, and is super cute.
 We each have our own preferences, but when it’s time for the pool, choose a tote with a rubber or neoprene bottom.
 You have no idea how many times you’ll set it down in a puddle.
 Toss in a plastic or mesh bag to carry home the wetsuit - but do not forget it’s in there!
 Even 24 hours in an airtight bag will make a suit mildewy and gross.